VTL-Community/VTLTech/Guidelines.md

 The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

-The `/dataset` endpoint MAY accept the `DELETE` HTTP method.
-The body argument MUST be a string, which refers to a VTL alias, known to the web service.
+The `/datapoints` endpoint MAY accept the `DELETE` HTTP method.
+The identifier of the dataset to delete MUST BE specified in the URL as the last path element.

 The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

 ### `/structure` endpoint

-This endpoint returns a description of one or more structures specified in the body argument with their identifier.
-The body argument MUST BE an array of strings, each of which MUST be the identifier of a VTL structure, known to the web service.
+This endpoint returns the description of all structures, or of only one structure if its known alias is specified in the URL as the last path element.

-The response MUST BE a JSON object, in which each key MUST BE the identifier of a VTL structure present in the body argument and the corresponding value MUST BE a JSON object containing the following
+When retrieving only one specified structure, the response MUST BE a JSON object containing the following properties:
-properties:

 1. `"description"`: An optional string property describing the meaning of the structure;
 2. `"components"`:  A mandatory JSON object property describing the components in the structure.